 It’s illegal for people to die in Longyearbyen.
 One of the weirdest facts about Svalbard, for sure.

 What? – you must surely be asking.
 Well, the soil in Svalbard is permafrost, meaning (as the name sort of suggests) it’s permanently frozen.

-So, bodies buried within the archipelago do not decompose!
+So, bodies buried within the archipelago do not decompose.

-Longyearbyen’s small graveyard has one small graveyard that stopped burying bodies over 80 years ago (you can only be buried now if you are cremated first).
+Longyearbyen’s small graveyard stopped burying bodies over 80 years ago (you can only be buried now if you are cremated first).

-The town’s old graveyard at least, has opened doors for medical scientists.
-Bodies dug up in 1998 revealed victims of the 1918 flu virus, that were so well-preserved, they still had traces of the virus in their systems.
+The town’s old graveyard at least, has opened doors for medical science.
+Bodies dug up in 1998 revealed victims of the 1918 flu pandemic, that were so well-preserved, they still had traces of the virus in their systems.

-3. Residents require an “Alcohol Card” in order to purchase drinks
+3. Residents require an ‘Alcohol Card’ in order to purchase drinks

-This, we were told, was a relic from the town’s old mining days.
+This is a relic from the town’s old mining days.

-The rule is still in place for permanent residents, who have to show their card at the local coop, Nordpolet in order to get a drink.
+The rule is still in place for permanent residents, who have to show their card at the local co-op, Nordpolet in order to get a drink.

 4. Over 40 countries have rights to Svalbard